Islam Prophet Muhammad Biography

 Conquest of Mecca

-Muhammad, with the help of his covert agent, fannied the flames of discord between Banu Bakr and Banu Khuza'ah, and led his forces towards Mecca, where the Quraysh chief Abu Sufyan converted to Islam and told the citizens that their lives and property would be safe.
+The Prophet Muhammad, by sending his secret infiltrator, Allan fanned the animosity between the Banu Bakr and the Banu Khuza’ah and directed his forces towards Makkah, where the Quraysh leader Abu Sufyan embraced Islam and informed the residents that their persons and possessions would not be harmed.

 Subduing the Hawazin and Thaqif and the expedition to Tabuk